-When the primary text is not from a Gospel, there is a complementary Gospel text suggested.
+When the primary text is not from a Gospel, there is an accompanying Gospel text suggested.
 So during the fall when the primary readings are taken from the Old Testament, and in the spring when primary readings come from the Epistles, a Gospel reading is provided in the schedule.
-When the primary reading is from the Gospel, the complementary reading is taken from the Psalms.
+When the primary reading is from the Gospel, the accompanying reading is taken from the Psalms.

 How does it work in worship?

 Many churches find it helpful to read only one lesson each Sunday — Old Testament texts in the fall and New Testament texts from Christmas through Pentecost.
 Others want a reading from the Gospels during the fall, even though the Old Testament is the main preaching text.
 To make that possible, brief passages from the Gospels are chosen to accompany (but not to replace) the Old Testament readings in the fall for congregations that find that helpful.
 In the winter and spring, accompanying texts are taken from the Psalms.

 We encourage congregations to involve their worship planning team and musicians in the narrative lectionary; download and share the prayers for the day, hymn suggestions and choral selections: Worship resources for 2020-21 (rev. 8/18/2020)

 What do we do in the summer?

-In past summers, we've provided multi-week preaching series on the following topics:
+In previous summers, we've provided multi-week preaching series on the following topics:

 Or you can always switch back to the Revised Common Lectionary for the summer months.